AntonGomes/site/posts/flask.md

 ## Overview
-In this tutorial we will crate our own flask app with three simple functions.
-Read a json, overwrite a json, and append to a json.
+In this tutorial, I'll deomnstrate how to create a flask app with two simple functions.
+Read a json and write to a json.
 No more, no less.
 This is because for simple sites, such as for personal use or to display a small project, a simple backend is all that's neccessary.
 With no SQL, no databases, just a json and an app.

+## Stack
 I used Python for its popularity, readability, and ease of use.
-The Flask framework, while primarily used as its own web development framework, is very useful for hosting simple backend data structures thanks to (you guessed it...) its simplicity.
+The Flask framework, while primarily used as its own web development framework, is very useful for hosting simple backend data structures thanks to its simplicity.

-## Let's get started
+## Gettin started
 Create the project:
 ```.bash
 mkdir project